 It could happen when you make an interesting point in your comment, and the author responds and asks for a link.
 Only then can you reply with a link in your comments.

 Wrapping Up How to Write Thought Leader Blog Comments

 Blog commenting is a remarkable way to get noticed not only by influential bloggers but also by high-paying potential freelance writing clients.
 So if you’re spending time making amazing comments on other blogs, thumbs up to you.

 Keep doing what you’re doing as the benefits are worth the effort.
 For example, your blog comments can help you:

 - Get top bloggers in your niche to notice and follow you across social media channels.

-- Get top bloggers and influencers in your industry to follow your blog and share your content regularly with their audience.
+- Make top bloggers and influencers in your industry to follow your blog and share your content regularly with their audience.

-The truth is, it might take some time before you can enjoy or reap these benefits, but it is worth the effort.
+The truth is, it might take some time before you can enjoy these benefits.
+But it is worth the effort.